romain-sanieres/simple_boilerplate/README.md

 ## Description

 simple_boilerplate is a modern web application built with Next.js, offering secure authentication and a smooth user experience.
 This project serves as a robust foundation for developing complex web applications with integrated authentication features.
 This boilerplate is still in development, but the main branch works perfectly.
-Several other features will be added soon.
+Several other features will be added soon (stat manager).

 ## Features